Flood prevention measures secure Phetchaburi for monsoon season

 “Even if it keeps raining in October, if it overflows at the Kaeng Krachan Reservoir, we have a plan to handle that.
 Even in case of an overflow, we will control the outflow through the outlet pipe as long as we can.
 We will plan according to water levels.
 If the lower part is still flooding and the rain continues, and the river is calm at the end of Phetch Dam, we will try to use Kaeng Krachan Dam and Mae Prachan Dam to store as much as possible.”

 The Mae Prachan Dam also has 70% of its capacity available for further water storage.
-This ability to store water will be beneficial if there are sudden weather changes.
+This ability to store water will be beneficial in disaster prevention if there are sudden weather changes or flash floods.

 In such a situation, even if the spillway is overflowing, the priority would be to keep the sea level from rising – creating a space to release a mass of water into the Phet River, effectively managing the water level.
 The Irrigation Department will do its utmost to manage using the available reservoirs for maximum safety for effective flood prevention in the province.